Vyral/base-template/_posts/2018-07-12-dont-sit-on-the-fence-of-homeownership-any-longer.md

 What’s been going on with our market lately?

-Many homebuyers are tired and frustrated because, as they think about buying a home, prices continue to rise.
+Many homebuyers are tired and frustrated because as they think about buying a home, prices continue to rise.
 And now, rates are increasing as well, which means **they’re being priced out of the market.** If you had bought that same home last year, by now you would have made about 10% on your expenditure.
 If you continue to sit on the sidelines and wait another year to buy, you may lose another 3% to 10%.

 {% include pullquote.html %}